 But, with them having the shortest courtship, their point of view on marriage is going to be so interesting.
 Especially since, outside of maybe Rebecca, she seemingly was the only woman who pushed the idea she wasn’t trying to date.
 Never mind find someone to marry.

 - For future episodes, unless they say something interesting, I probably won’t note them.

 - Seeing couples like Sterling and Ryan, Tony and Brittany, Jai and Rebecca, Taj and Eddie, DL and Donna, as well as DeWanda and Alano who seemed willing and ready to discuss their relationships.
 Maybe even with glee.

 - Each relationship having a different challenge early on from timing, indecision, competition, and maybe just not being in the right place for a real relationship.

-- Kirk Franklin and Joseph seeming so annoyed they have to deal with their past before they can possibly can start preaching about how their relationships work and seem high and mighty.
+- Kirk Franklin and Joseph seeming so annoyed they have to deal with their past before they can start preaching about how their relationships work and seem high and mighty.

 On The Fence